srb2thepast/osu-alltrick/README.md

 - Double click the boxes to open them! wait, these are more like bentos than boxes...

 ## Importing a score set on a specific map
 If you want to import a score you've set in the past, just click on the download icon to the left of the top bar and input in the beatmap ID the score was set on.
-Currently, osu!alltrick is only able to import the play with the best score, regardless of what mods are applied.
+Currently, osu! alltrick is only able to import the play with the best score, regardless of what mods are applied.

 The beatmap ID is the very last set of the 2 IDs in the link, for example, "osu.ppy.sh/beatmapsets/1229091#osu/**2555568**".

 ## Updating
-If there's ever a new update, the releases page will automatically open in your default browser when you open osu!alltrick.
+If there's ever a new update, the releases page will automatically open in your default browser when you open osu! alltrick.
 Just install the new release and delete the old release.
 Your scores will be transferred over easily as your savedata is stored in a stabler location.

 # Reporting Bugs
 Simply make an issue with: